Liberal, moderate divide on display in Democratic debate

 He added: “I’m fulfilling the legacy of Barack Obama and you’re not.”

+He did not address directly Castro’s implicit criticism of his age and mental fitness, but he said, “I know I get criticized, although fewer and fewer are criticizing me.”

+Biden added that confrontational politics are hurting the nation.
+“You don’t have to win that way,” he said, arguing that “we have to unite this nation.
+We have to.
+There’s no way to govern this country without reaching consensus.”

 The ABC News debate was the first limited to one night after several candidates dropped out and others failed to meet new qualification standards.
-A handful more candidates qualified for next month’s debate, which will again be divided over two nights.
+Next month’s debate could be held over two days if additional candidates qualify for it.

 As well as policy differences, the Democratic debates have been shaped by broader questions about diversity.